Blancher/Blancher/README.md

 # Hello there!

 ## Welcome to my GitHub page.
-I mostly post my web development projects here such as my quiz app and Reddit client.
+I mostly post my web development projects here such as CinemaStatus and Cipherstruct.

 ### Memes